 Data processing and working with children and young people online

-(This information refers to consent for data processing, not consent for counselling)
+(This information refers to consent for data processing, not consent for counselling.)

-There should therefore be no change in the way data is processed, whether providing an online service or face to face counselling.
+There should therefore be no change in the way data is processed, whether providing an online or phone service or face to face counselling.
 It needs to be in line with current guidance and law with reference to working competently and safely within the online environment.

 The ICO interactive toolkit provides tailored guidance on which lawful basis is likely to be most appropriate for your processing activities.

-We advise reading the full ICO guidance relating to children and young people giving consent to share their personal data which clearly states that you do not need parental consent when offering an online counselling service directly to a child in the UK.
+We advise reading the full ICO guidance relating to children and young people giving consent to share their personal data which clearly states that you do not need parental consent when offering an online or phone counselling service directly to a child in the UK.

 If you opt to seek parental consent, clear accountability includes checking with the child or young person beforehand to see whether the parent or guardian can be contacted.
 Ethical considerations arise if the child or young person refuses.
 It's important to accurately document any decisions made, and the justification for these, in case they are later challenged for ethical or legal reasons.